mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - How does a DAC work?
 - Design a DAC.

+## Data Storage and Memory
+- How does a microcontroller store memory and data?
+- What if I want memory to persist after the microcontroller powers off?
+- What does non-volatile (NV) memory mean?
+- What is ROM?
+- What is an EEPROM?

 ## Debugging Embedded Systems
 - If a microcontroller isn't booting up, what should you check for?

+## Operating Systems
+Very brief quesitons on operating systems, usually in the context of embedded systems?

+- What is an operating system?
+- Name some operating systems.
+- When is it needed?
+- What advantages does it have over bare-metal?
+- What is an real-time operating system (RTOS)?

 ---